RickStrahl/LiveReloadServer/README.md

 c:\web sites\antitrustalbum
 ```

-You should end up with two folders: Your Web site content and the Server binaries which are seperate (although you can put them into the same folder structure if you like).
+You should end up with two folders: Your Web site content and the Server binaries which are separate (although you can put them into the same folder structure if you like).

 ![](Assets/HostedServerAndWebSiteFolders.png)